robrwo/perl-HTTP-CSPHeader/README.md

 ## header

-This is the value of the header.
+This is the value of the header, generated from the ["policy"](#policy).

+This is a read-only accessor.

 # METHODS